What is a Decentralised Exchange (DEX)?

 Yes, the technical complexity and potential vulnerabilities in smart contracts are some risks associated with DEXs.

-What is the future of decentralized exchanges?
+What is the future of decentralised exchanges?

 Despite the challenges, the potential of DEXs is significant.
 They might pave the way for a new era of financial transactions.